system76/docs/_articles/desktop-environment.md

 ---

-### Resource Use

-GNOME and KDE are heavy resource desktop environments.
-Installations consume more disk space than lightweight alternatives and more CPU and memory resources while in use.
-This is because they are full-featured; they provide the most complete and well-integrated environments.

-LXDE and Xfce, on the other hand, are lightweight desktop environments.
-They are designed to work well on older or lower-power hardware and generally consume fewer system resources while in use.
-This is achieved by cutting back on extra features.

----

 ## Troubleshooting

 Desktop environments can interfere with each other or change system-wide settings.
 Issues with a desktop environment's appearance can generally be fixed by changing the theme in the <u>Appearance</u> control panel.